 When deciding between Wix or Squarespace, consider how each website builder is best at certain optimization aspects.
 Then, beginners and professionals can select the builder with their desired SEO features.

 SEO On Wix

 Wix offers built-in SEO features that you don’t have to mess with, but you’ll still have them.
-Their servers load quickly so that your clients don’t have to wait very long.
+Their servers load quickly so your clients don’t have to wait long.
 Wix will also take care of logging your website with engines so that you can appear higher in searches.

 The Wix SEO Wiz will ask you a few queries so that you can understand your website better.
 You can use the Wiz to help write the best meta descriptions and titles to improve your rankings on Google or Bing.
 Then, you can learn more about the requirements to optimize everything yourself.

 Whether you adjust your menus or you select the right keywords, businesses in all industries can benefit from the drag-and-drop function to help put each image where it should go in your Wix blog.
 The app market can also help you with this, and so can the knowledge base and other Wix users.

 Squarespace provides a checklist of what you should do to optimize your websites, such as connecting to social media and adding the right titles and descriptions.
 The help center includes many great articles about setting up various parts of your website to improve its ranking.